DigitalPublishingToolkit/TOD27-Final-Corrections/md/06chapter5.md

 [^06chapter5_16]: Aymar Jean Christian, ‘Joe Swanberg, Intimacy, and the Digital
     Aesthetic’, *Cinema Journal,* 50.
 4, Summer, (2011) pp. 123.

-[^06chapter5_17]: Scotish comedian Brian Limond, who is behind the popular *Limmy’s
+[^06chapter5_17]: Scottish comedian Brian Limond, who is behind the popular *Limmy’s
     Show* on BBC Scotland, adapted similar elements in his work.
-The show featues many of the aesthetics, structures, and technical choices and limitations seen in the work of the videoblogging community.
-It is worth noting that Limond started his carreer posting videos to Vine and YouTube, and returned to YouTube once his show was cancelled.
-Interestingly, his half hour special from 2018, *Limmy’s Homemade Show*, was made self-made, using only ‘videoblogging’ tools and technology.
+The show features many of the aesthetics, structures, and technical choices and limitations seen in the work of the videoblogging community.
+It is worth noting that Limond started his career posting videos to Vine and YouTube, and returned to YouTube once his show was cancelled.
+Interestingly, his half hour special from 2018, *Limmy’s Homemade Show*, was self-made, using only ‘videoblogging’ tools and technology.

 [^06chapter5_18]: Gilles Deleuze and Felix Guattari, *A Thousand Plateaus*, London: